This post was originally published in June 2018. It has been updated with the best and most current stress relief tips for when life feels too hard.

 Read a Book

 Stay away from self-help and non-fiction.
-Read something fantastical – something that takes you to a far away place.
+Read something fantastical or romantic – something that takes you to a far away place.
 Sure, it’s an escape from your problems, but sometimes an escape is all it takes to make your life feel a little less complicated.
+I’m a big fan of adorable romcoms when I’m feeling blue.
+And if I just can’t deal with sappiness, I usually reach for magical realism.
+Talk about a wild escape!

 Talk it Out

 I’ve mentioned the Headspace app on a few occasions.
 This has been really beneficial for me, personally.
 There’s literally a pack called “Managing Anxiety” and another one specifically for “Stress,” so if you’re feeling extra overwhelmed, try meditating twice (or more) in one day.
-They’re only 10-15 minutes long, so you’ve certainly got time.
+Some of them are only 3 minutes long, so you’ve certainly got time.
+I’ll often pause my work just to have a moment of mindfulness at my desk.
+It can turn my entire day around!

 Cute Animal Videos

-Sure, it might sound silly, but there have been days where I’m literally in tears because of all the stress, but the second my fiancé sends me a video of kittens mewing or a puppy rolling down a hill, there’s a smile on my face.
+Sure, it might sound silly, but there have been days where I’m literally in tears because of all the stress, but the second my husband sends me a video of kittens mewing or a puppy rolling down a hill, there’s a smile on my face.
 It’s hard to resist feeling good when you’re watching adorable animals.
+There are plenty on YouTube and you can also find them on Instagram or TikTok!